Smart-Ace-Designs/Astro-StarBreeze/README.md

 **Star Breeze** is an opinionated Astro 5 starter template with built-in support for Starwind UI, Tailwind CSS, Prettier, view transitions, and import aliases.

 Using `bunx create-astro@latest` or `npx create-astro@latest` provides everything you need to create a basic Astro application.
 However, it is missing a few useful items that I found myself manually adding to every Astro project I created.
-To address this problem, I created this template to automatically include these items plus support Starwind UI.
+To address this problem, I created this template to automatically include these items plus support for Starwind UI.
 Additionally, a custom PowerShell function was created to deploy this template and provide some additional functionality that the template cannot.

 The template includes:
 - [Starwind UI](https://starwind.dev/)